unruhe73/check-mysql-db-structure/usage.md

 This is a starting point for this script:

 1. I have a local database `example_db` I'm not sure it's correct.
-2. I have a reference database I know it's correct and the filename is `correct_example_db.sql`.
+2. I have an SQL file reference for the database I know it's correct (in the example is `correct_example_db.sql` but you can name it as you wish).
 3. You need MySQLdb python package installed: `pip install MySQLdb` or use directly the one from you Linux distro.

 ## TO GET HELP